TonicAI/textual/README.md

   parsed_file = textual_parse.parse_file(f.read(), 'invoice.pdf')
 ```

-The parsed_file is a ```FileParseResult``` type and has various helper methods to retrieve content from the document.
+The parsed_file is a ```FileParseResult``` type, which has helper methods that you can use to retrieve content from the document.

-- ```get_markdown(generator_config={})``` retrieves the document as markdown.
-The markdown can be optionally tokenized/synthesized by passing in a list of entities to ```generator_config```
+- ```get_markdown(generator_config={})``` retrieves the document as Markdown.
+To tokenize or synthesize the Markdown, pass in a list of entities to ```generator_config```.

-- ```get_chunks(generator_config={}, metadata_entities=[])``` chunks the files in a form suitable for vector DB ingestion.
-Chunks can be tokenized/synthesized and additionally can be enriched with entity level metadata by providing a list of entities.
-The entity list should be entities that are relevant to questions being asked to the RAG system.  e.g. if you are building a RAG for front line customer support reps, you might expect to include 'PRODUCT' and 'ORGANIZATION' as metadata entities.
+- ```get_chunks(generator_config={}, metadata_entities=[])``` chunks the files in a form suitable for vector database ingestion.
+To tokenize or synthesize chunks, or enrich them with entity level metadata, provide a list of entities.
+The listed entities should be relevant to the questions that are asked of the RAG system.
+For example, if you are building a RAG for front line customer support reps, you might expect to include 'PRODUCT' and 'ORGANIZATION' as metadata entities.

-In addition for processing files from you local system, you can reference files directly in S3.
-The ```parse_s3_file``` function call behaves the same as ```parse_file``` but requires a bucket and key argument to specify your specific file in S3.
-It uses boto3 to retrieve files in S3.
+In addition to processing files from your local system, you can reference files directly from Amazon S3.
+The ```parse_s3_file``` function call behaves the same as ```parse_file```, but requires a bucket and key argument to specify your specific file in Amazon S3.
+It uses boto3 to retrieve the files from Amazon S3.

-_For more examples, please refer to the [Documentation](https://textual.tonic.ai/docs/index.html)_
+_For more examples, refer to the [Textual SDK documentation](https://textual.tonic.ai/docs/index.html)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## UI Automation
+## UI automation

-The Textual UI supports file redactionand parsing.
+The Textual UI supports file redaction and parsing.
 It provides an experience for users to orchestrate jobs and process files at scale.
-It supports integrations with various bucket solutions like S3 as well as systems like Sharepoint and Databricks Unity Catalog volumes.
-Actions such as building smart pipelines (for parsing) and Dataset collections (file redaction) can be completed via the SDK.
+It supports integrations with various bucket solutions such as Amazon S3, as well as systems such as Sharepoint and Databricks Unity Catalog volumes.

+You can use the SDK for actions such as building smart pipelines (for parsing) and Dataset collections (for file redaction).

-_For more examples, please refer to the [Documentation](https://textual.tonic.ai/docs/index.html)_
+_For more examples, refer to the [Textual SDK documentation](https://textual.tonic.ai/docs/index.html)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
-## Bug Reports and Feature Requests
+## Bug reports and feature requests

-Bugs and Feature requests can be submitted via the [open issues](https://github.com/tonicai/textual_sdk/issues).
-We try to be responsive here so any issues filed should expect a prompt response from the Textual team.
+To submit a bug or feature request, go to [open issues](https://github.com/tonicai/textual_sdk/issues).
+We try to be responsive here - any issues filed should expect a prompt response from the Textual team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>